- Historical Background of the Society

 Norman Jaffe and the MSTS

 After chemotherapy became commonplace in the late 1970s, pediatric oncologists, like Norman Jaffe, became gateways for referrals to orthopaedic oncologists.
 Nevertheless, many clinicians at that time were skeptical of Jaffe’s interventions in chemotherapy.
 After the 1976 death of Sidney Farber, a pioneering figure in chemotherapy and an institutional leader at the Boston Children’s Hospital, Jaffe moved to the MD Anderson Cancer Center in Houston, where he established a highly successful career before retiring in 2006.
-Although Jaffe himself is not an orthopaedic surgeon, Jaffe’s legacy in the field of orthopaedic oncology cannot be underestimated – he pioneered the multi-disciplinary care regime for musculoskeletal tumors among children, regularly contributed to MSTS meetings, and gave a founder’s lecture for the MSTS.
+Although Jaffe himself is not an orthopaedic surgeon, Jaffe’s legacy in the field of orthopaedic oncology cannot be underestimated – he pioneered the multi-disciplinary care regime for bone sarcomas in children, regularly contributed to MSTS meetings, and gave a founder’s lecture for the MSTS.

 The First Meeting of the MSTS